thomas-fossati/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 client that is built to connect only to a particular kind of service might be configured to accept as valid only certificates that include an SRV-ID for that application service type.
-By contrast, a more lenient client, even if built to connect only to a particular kind of service, might include both SRV-IDs, DNS-IDs, and IP-IDs in its list of reference identifiers.
+By contrast, a more lenient client, even if built to connect only to a particular kind of service, might include SRV-IDs, DNS-IDs, and IP-IDs in its list of reference identifiers.

 ### Examples {#verify-reference-examples}